Everything you need to structure a successful cold email.

 Create a few short self-presentation scripts that describe you, your company, service, market niche, or unique benefits.
 Test, analyze, and adjust your email introduction until it works perfectly.

-Humor Is Good
+Humor is Good

 Emails with humor have a 46% open rate, according to Yesware.
 Humor is an excellent method to connect with your prospect and improve the chances of a response, but it must be used correctly.

-The Pain and Relieve Formula
+The Pain & Relieve Formula

-The power of this strategy comes from the fact that people are motivated to behave by either pleasure or pain.
 You have a much better chance of persuading your prospect to take action if you trigger a response to a situation that is relevant to them.

 Non-Frictional CTA